Maciko84/M32/readme.md

 ### Text Section

 The text section defines the bytecode instructions.
 The text section starts with `.text` and contains the instructions like in the syntax provided in the `Instructions` section of the document.
+Aslo it contains some extra things:
+- `%set name integerValue` - declares a identifier with given value
+- `my_label:` - declares a label (works like %set my_label `<adress>`)

 ## Default Customs
 The default runtime for the `m32` vm (the `m32` command) includes some simple customs for i/o: